The Witcher Season 2 | Filming, cast, release date for the Netflix series - Mash Viral

-Netflix’s response to Game of Thrones was given the green light for a second season before the premiere of season one, but what do we know so far about further editing Andrzej Sapkowski’s books?
+Netflix’s response to Game of Thrones was given the green light for a second season before the premiere of the first season in December 2019.
+But what do we know so far about the further processing of Andrzej Sapkowski’s books?

 When is The Witcher season 2 on Netflix?